ktk1012/phoenix_react_webpack/README.md

 # phoenix_react_webpack

-Boilerplate for phoenix web framework with react and webpack.
+Boilerplate for phoenix web framework with react, react-bootstrap and webpack.

 To start your Phoenix app: